 Computer Science Concepts are Introduced in Elementary School

 Students learn to apply directional programming (simple coding) using small robots once a quarter.
 There are two laptops in each classroom used as a center to reinforce academic skills.
-An iPad cart is available for additional use in supporting academic skills as a whole class.
+An iPad cart is available for additional use in supporting academic skills as an entire class.
 Students participate in our annual Hour of Code lesson (introducing simple programming concepts).

-Students use Chromebooks weekly for A/R tests, reinforcement of academic skills, and limited research on projects.
+Students use Chromebooks for reinforcement of academic skills and directed research on projects.
 There are two laptops in each classroom used as a center to reinforce academic skills.
 Students participate in our annual Hour of Code lesson (introducing simple programming concepts).

-Students learn basic keyboarding skills using Chromebooks twice a week.
+Students learn basic keyboarding skills using Chromebooks twice a week for reinforcement of academic skills, and directed research on projects.
 Students learn to type using the home row keys as well as proper posture and technique.
 Students are introduced to digital literacy, including basic care of computers, parts of a computer, and simple programming concepts (Hour of Code).

 4th & 5th Grade:

-Students practice keyboarding skills.
+Students practice keyboarding, reinforcement of academic skills, and directed research on projects.
 Students are introduced to various software applications such a word processing, spreadsheets, presentation software, and Google Apps for Education, with 4th graders focusing on learning Google applications and 5th graders learning Microsoft Office 365.
-Students will continue to explore digital literacy and simple programming (Hour of Code).
+Students continue to explore digital literacy and simple programming (Hour of Code).

 Formal Computer Science Courses are Introduced in Middle School

 Multimedia (6th grade):